Shire Hall, Monmouth: Surroundings

-The Shire Hall and surrounding area were used as a location for the 2008 Doctor Who Christmas special.
-In Agincourt Square, immediately in front of the Shire Hall, stands a Statue of Charles Rolls, the locally born motoring and aviation pioneer to commemorate his life achievements, it was unveiled in 1911.
+Immediately in front of the Shire Hall stands a Statue of Charles Rolls, the locally born motoring and aviation pioneer to commemorate his life achievements, it was unveiled in 1911.
 The Kings Head Hotel stands opposite, which dates from the mid-17th century and was reputedly visited by Charles I of England in 1645.
 Other notable buildings in the square include the Beaufort Arms, a former coaching inn dating from the early eighteenth century, the Punch House, another former coaching inn and Agincourt House, a notable early seventeenth century half-timbered building.
+The Shire Hall and surrounding area were used as a filming location for the 2008 Doctor Who Christmas special.